CAMELBAK ALPINE EXPLORER PACK

 Full loads cause unbalanced condition

-This concludes my Field Report.
-Please check back in a couple of months for my Long-term report.
+This concludes my Long-Term Report and this test series.
 Thanks to CamelBak and BackpackGearTest.org for allowing me to participate in this test.

 Read more reviews of CamelBak gear